danfuzz/samizdat/doc/parsing-in-samizdat.md

 it is possible to bind a variable to the result.
 To do so, precede the item with an identifier name followed by an equal sign (`=`).

-Variables are in scope at any point after the successful match of the item they are bound to.
+Variables are in scope immediately after the successful match of the item they are bound to, and until the sequence the item is part of is finished (e.g. syntactically via a close paren or a close parsing brace).
 Notably, a variable from one `|`-delimited alternate will *not* be bound for any other alternate.

-For example, the parser `{/ f=@foo b=@bar X /}` will match the token
-list `[@foo @bar @baz]`, resulting in the yielded value `@bar` and a remainder of `[@baz]`.
+For example, the parser `{/ (f=@foo b=@bar X) Y /}` will match the token list `[@foo @bar @baz]`, resulting in the yielded value `@bar` and a remainder of `[@baz]`.
 At the point marked `X`, a local variable `f` will be bound to the matched yield of `@foo`, and a local variable `b` will be bound to the matched yield of `@bar`.
+At the point marked `Y`, `f` and `b` are no longer in scope.

 ### Lookahead